extism/js-pdk/README.md

 This PDK uses [QuickJS](https://bellard.org/quickjs/) and [wizer](https://github.com/bytecodealliance/wizer) to run javascript as an Extism Plug-in.

-This is essentially a fork of [javy](https://github.com/Shopify/javy) by Shopify.
+This is essentially a fork of [Javy](https://github.com/Shopify/javy) by Shopify.
 We may wish to collaborate and upstream some things to them.
-For the time being I built this up from scratch using some of their crates, namely QuickJS-wasm-rs.
+For the time being I built this up from scratch using some of their crates, namely quickjs-wasm-rs.

 ## How it works

 This works a little differently than other PDKs.
 You cannot compile JS to Wasm because it doesn't have an appropriate type system to do this.
 Something like [Assemblyscript](https://www.assemblyscript.org/) is better suited for this.
 Instead, we have compiled QuickJS to Wasm.
 The `extism-js` command we have provided here is a little compiler / wrapper that does a series of things for you:

-1. It loads an "engine" Wasm programming containing just the QuickJS
+1. It loads an "engine" Wasm program containing the QuickJS runtime
-2. It initializes the QuickJS context
+2. It initializes a QuickJS context
-3. It loads your source code into memory
+3. It loads your js source code into memory
-4. It parses the source code for exports and generates 1-to-1 proxy export functions in Wasm
+4. It parses the js source code for exports and generates 1-to-1 proxy export functions in Wasm
-5. It emits a freezes the machine state and emits a new Wasm file at that post-initialized point in time
+5. It freezes and emits the machine state as a new Wasm file at this post-initialized point in time

-This new Wasm file can be used just like another Extism plugin.
+This new Wasm file can be used just like any other Extism plugin.

 ## Install the compiler

 We now have released binaries.
-Check the [releases](/releases) page for the latest.
-I can't give windows instructions yet but this should work for mac and linux:
+Check the [releases](https://github.com/extism/js-pdk/releases) page for the latest.

+> **Note**: I can't give windows instructions yet but this should work for mac and linux:

 ```bash
 export TAG=v0.1.1